jairsjunior/kafka-ims/docker/README.md

 # Hawtio

-Hawtio is a lightweight and modular Web console with lots of plugins for managing your Java stuff.
+Hawtio is a lightweight and modular Web console with lots of plugins for managing Java Applications.
 We using it to watch our metrics at our docker setup.

 ## Accessing the UI

 At our docker-compose we started the hawtio in an container and exposed the port *8080* to access the service.
-You can use the address `http://localhost:8080` to access the application.
+You can use the address `http://localhost:8080/hawtio` to access the application.

 ## Configuring Remote Metrics

 To connect to our another container we need to setup 2 new connections at the Hawtio application, one for the broker and another to kafka-rest.
-To create a new connection we will use the `Connect` menu at the right side of the screen and click on the `add connection` button.
+To create a new connection we will use the `Connect` menu at the right side of the screen and click on the `Add connection` button.

 ### Broker Connection